rigo0523/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   Session is store in memory as a cookie while json web tokens are hashedpasswords used to authenticate and authorize to an endpoint, the client stores this in the local storate through Authorization
-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? it helpes us hash the password with an algorithm and stores it in database, we can comapre the hash password when loggin if the pure passsword === hashed password then we can say the password and username is valid and we are logged in
-3. How are unit tests different from integration and end-to-end testing?
+3. How are unit tests different from integration and end-to-end testing? end to end est rely on external compoenents, end to end checks that all the test works in accordance
 4. How does _Test Driven Development_ change the way we write applications and tests?
+   Test-Driven Development starts with designing and developing tests for every small functionality of an application.
+TDD instructs developers to write new code only if an automated test has failed.
+This avoids duplication of code.
+The full form of TDD is Test-driven development
+   You are expected to be able to answer questions in these areas.